 Location Change Date President's Scholarship (Bachelor's) San Francisco Bay University grants a full tuition scholarship to approved qualified applicants in the bachelor's programs.
-Minimum Eligibility for Consideration: Applicants must be applying for a bachelor's degree in computer science (BSCS) or business administration ( BSBA).
-Minimum cumulative grade point average 3.30 on a 4.00 scale.
-Freshmen applicants: High school CGPA The first fi Transfer applicants (30 or more transferable units): College level CGPA Personal Statement. reisonal statement.
-At least one letter of recommendation from a teacher or professor.
-Minimum English proficiency score (for non-native English speakers) on any of the following: TOEFL - 78 (iBT) • TOEFL Essentials - 8.0 band ○ IELTS (Academic) - 6.0 band $\circ$ PTE Academic - 58 $\circ$ iTEP Academic - 4.0 • English proficiency requirement met based on the standard admission requirements •The scholarship may be limited in number, and early applications are highly encouraged.
-Minimum eligibility does not guarantee a scholarship.
-The university reserves the right to deny an application for any reason.
-Terms: 100% tuition scholarship, awarded as a discount on the applicable tuition price prior to the beginning of each semester in which the student is eligible for the scholarship. •The continued distribution of the full tuition scholarship is contingent on ongoing progress toward the Page 11-15 completion of the program entered and the degree earned.
+Minimum Eligibility for Consideration: Applicants must be applying for a bachelor's degree in computer science (BSCS) or business administration (BSBA).
+Terms: 100% tuition scholarship, awarded as a discount on the applicable tuition price prior to the beginning of each semester in which the student is eligible for the scholarship.
+The continued distribution of the full tuition scholarship is contingent on ongoing progress toward the Page 11-15 completion of the program entered and the degree earned.
 The student is required to pay fees (approximately \$400 455 per semester).
-01/01/2024 0 •The student is required to pay for health insurance (approximately \$450 500 per semester) unless waived. •The scholarship is valid for tuition payments only.
+The student is required to pay for health insurance (approximately \$450 500 per semester) unless waived.
+The scholarship is valid for tuition payments only.
 The scholarship has no cash value.
-Any unused tuition scholarship will be forfeited. •The tuition scholarship payments shall not exceed the program's minimum total credits required for completion.
+Any unused tuition 01/01/2024 scholarship will be forfeited.
+The tuition scholarship payments shall not exceed the program's minimum total credits required for completion.
 Credits taken in excess of the amount required for completion will be charged at the applicable tuition rate.
 The student is required to enroll in a minimum of 12 credits per semester (unless eligible for a semester break) and maintain a minimum semester GPA of 3.00.
-In addition, a minimum grade of "C" is required in all courses. •The student's program must be completed within 10 semesters, excluding breaks. •The student must maintain a good standing with the university by upholding the university's academic standards and integrity. •The student is eligible to receive this scholarship only once (per degree level).
-Exception: this requirement does not apply to U.S. domestic students. •The student receiving this scholarship is not eligible for any other SFBU scholarships, with the exception that the student may qualify for the Housing Scholarship and Outstanding Student Scholarship. •If the student is unable to meet any of these requirements, the tuition scholarship will be rescinded. •The university reserves the right to rescind a scholarship if it deems the decision to be in the best interest of the university.
+In addition, a minimum grade of "C" is required in all courses.
+The student's program must be contributed within 10 contesters, evaluating breaks.
+The student's program must be completed within 10 semesters, excluding breaks.
+The student must maintain a good standing with the university by upholding the university's academic standards and integrity.
+The student is eligible to receive this scholarship only once (per degree level).
+Exception: this requirement does not apply to U.S. domestic students.
+The student receiving this scholarship is not eligible for any other SFBU scholarships, with the exception that the student may qualify for the Housing Scholarship and Outstanding Student Scholarship.
+If the student is unable to meet any of these requirements, the tuition scholarship will be rescinded.
+The university reserves the right to rescind a scholarship if it deems the decision to be in the best interest of the university.
 President's Scholarship for California Community College (CCC) Transfer Students (Bachelor's) San Francisco Bay University grants a full tuition scholarship to approved qualified transfer applicants who have completed their associate degree or have up to 60 transferable credits from a California Community College.
 Note: Qualified CCC transfer students with less than 60 transferable credits can apply for other scholarships and grants available for bachelor's degree students.
-Minimum Eligibility for Consideration: •Applicants must be applying for a bachelor's degree in computer science (BSCS) or business administration ( BSBA).
+Minimum Eligibility for Consideration: Applicants must be applying for a bachelor's degree in computer science (BSCS) or business administration (BSBA).
+Standard admission requirements; PLUS